atlastory/base-map/Readme.md

 ```
 ├── africa
 ├── asia
-│   ├── a1-sovereignty
+│   ├── admin-1
 │   │   ├── 1871-1900.geojson
 │   │   └── 1900-1910.geojson
-│   └── a2-province
+│   └── admin-2
 │       └── 1900-1920.geojson
 ├── central-america
 └── central-asia
 ```

 1. __Regions__ — the region of the world
-2. __Types__ — each folder is a map type (i.e. countries, states, cities, highways, etc.).
+2. __Types__ — each folder is a map type level
-3. __Time periods__ — each type folder has GeoJSONs representing the time period for that data.
-Periods can be changed to whatever necessary as the map data changes over time.
+3. __Time periods__ — each type folder has GeoJSONs representing the time period for that data

 ### (1) Regions